Evidence tips

 Your nationality can mean the difference between a same-day approval and a month-long wait for the exact same visa.

-How the country risk framework works
+How does Australia's country risk framework work?

 The framework isn't arbitrary from the Department's perspective.
 It's built on measurable immigration outcomes, specifically how likely past applicants from a given country have been to comply with visa conditions.
 The Department uses this data to allocate resources, spending more time scrutinising applications from countries with poor historical compliance and fast-tracking those with strong track records.